webrpc/webrpc/README.md

 api interface in a schema format of [RIDL](./_examples/golang-basics/example.ridl) or [JSON](./_examples/golang-basics/example.webrpc.json), and then run `webrpc-gen` to generate the networking source code for your server and client apps.
 From the schema, webrpc-gen will generate application base class types/interfaces, JSON encoders, and networking code.
-In doing so, it's able to generate completely typed client libraries to communicate with your server.
+In doing so, it's able to generate fully functioning and typed client libraries to communicate with your server.
 Enjoy strongly-typed Web services and never having to write an API client library again.

 Under the hood, webrpc is a Web service meta-protocol, schema and code-generator tool for simplifying the development of backend services for modern Web applications.